cjbarrows/morbles/README.md

 ## Todo

-[ ] make it look nice on a phone
+[ ] BUG: changing # of columns in editor doesn't adjust map columns properly [ ] make it look nice on a phone
-[ ] clean up the level editor so it looks nice
 [ ] REFACTOR: all shorthand / cell types from one source [ ] should it count as success if you still have balls left / balls in play?
 [ ] unsubscribe to map editor subscriptions